Accounts with financial institutions

 Wages and salaries

 The gross cash income received as a return to labour from an employer or from a person's own incorporated business.
+Salary sacrificed income is regarded as cash or 'near cash' income and is included in the scope of wages and salaries.

 See Net worth.